 Hot Mammoth Springs: This is towards the North entrance, and I highly recommend the drive.
 You will see tons of wildlife, and you can exit the North Entrance to Gardiner, Montana.
 Gardiner is home to the Roosevelt Arch built in 1903.
 There is a beautiful bridge that crosses the Yellowstone River.
 All followed by a quaint, old town.
 It’s also worth mentioning that the Northern Entrance is the only entrance open year-round.

 Check out this site for operators still in business along with opportunities to watch a dog sled race!
 Schedule this in advance; all operators have limited space.
-It’s not an activity you can show up for the day of.
+It’s not an activity you can show up for without a reservation.

 With Yellowstone having at least 45 named waterfalls and much more unnamed you will run into random waterfalls as you navigate through the park.
 Depending on where you are in the park, depends on which ones you will see.
 Be sure to research them before you go so you don’t miss your favorites.
 The Upper Falls, Lower Falls and Crystal Falls seem to be the most popular.
 If you are there while there is snow or ice, an added beauty awaits you.